VarsosEmblem/csd-blog/website/content/2024/compiler-analysis-malloc.md

 This is also language-agnostic - as long as the compiler is able to convert the source code language into IR, the analysis pass can be applied.

+There is [prior work](https://github.com/derrickgreenspan/LLAMA) that pokes at a similar style of compiler analysis for memory allocation, but only supports applications written in C and runs in simulation.

 # Improving Cache Performance through Memory Allocation

 > **_Detour_: Basic Ideas of Caches**